Kirby Hill C of E Primary School

 Reading

-The Teaching of Reading at Kirby Hill CE Primary School
+The Teaching of Reading at Kirby Hill C of E Primary School:

-Reading is a fundamental part of the learning experience at Kirby Hill CE Primary School and the pupils are given a variety of reading opportunities, including:
+Reading is a fundamental part of the learning experience at Kirby Hill C of E Primary School and the pupils are given a variety of reading opportunities, including:

 • Regular independent reading